 But the network of points in 1927 was sparse in comparison.

 As time went on, surveyors benchmarked approximately 250,000 stations.
 This set of horizontal positions formed the basis for the North American Datum of 1983 (NAD83).
 In 1983, the NAD27 datum was eventually replaced with NAD83.

 In 1983, NAD83 replaced NAD27 because of its inaccuracies.
 NAD83 corrects some of the distortions from NAD27 over distance by using a more dense set of positions from terrestrial and Doppler satellite data.
 Approximately 250,000 stations were used to develop the NAD83 datum.
 This compares to only 26,000 used in the NAD27 datum.

-One of the primary difference is that NAD83 uses an Earth-centered reference, rather than a fixed station in NAD27.
+One of the main differences is that NAD83 uses an Earth-centered reference, rather than a fixed station in NAD27.
 All coordinates were referenced to Kansas Meade’s Ranch (39°13’26.686″ north latitude, 98°32’30.506″ west longitude) for NAD27 datum.
-The National Geodetic Survey relied heavily on the use of Doppler satellite to locate the Earth’s center of mass.
+The National Geodetic Survey relied heavily on the use of the Doppler satellite to locate the Earth’s center of mass.